William5553/triv/README.md

 # Installation instructions for Windows
 1. [Download and install Node.js](https://nodejs.org/en/), version 12.3.0 and up is required.

-2. Run these 3 commands in a command prompt ran as administrator
+2. Run these 3 commands in a command prompt ran as administrator (make sure your cmd path is where the bot folder is)
 ```shell
 npm i -g --add-python-to-path --vs2015 --production windows-build-tools
 npm i -g node-gyp@latest